-Tell us about your first of the KBG books, Olga Sliozberg’s The Journey.
+Tell us about the first of the books from the KGB archives you’re recommending.
+This is Olga Sliozberg’s My Journey.

 Who was she and how did she come to be in prison?

 She was just an ordinary woman born into an intellectual family, married to a man for whom she got into trouble, a scientist, a professor.
 It was the usual story.
 When the purges started in the early 30s she was sure that it was only bad people, traitors, spies, who were being sent to prison.
 She started to hesitate when she heard that her housekeeper, who was a peasant woman, whose whole family died because they’d been taxed in the dispossession of the kulaks.
 She went to her husband and he said, well, it’s such a difficult time now in the history of our young country that inevitably some mistakes occur.
 You can’t blame the system for that.
 It’s unfortunate but you can’t blame our beautiful young country.
 And then six months later the husband is arrested one night and, as she discovered in the 1950s, was shot.
 And then she herself was arrested, leaving behind her very young children – a boy aged two, a girl aged six – though luckily their grandparents looked after them.
 She returned as an old woman 20 years later.
 I love this book and I hope it gets a translator.
 She died in 1991, you know, the year the Soviet era ended.
 I wish I’d met her.

 Now, Writers and Soviet Leaders, which has not been translated into English.

 This book by Boris Frezinsky describes the relationships between the communist intellectuals and the ruling élite.
 It’s a fascinating subject and a great book, and there are great photos in it too: Gorky, Lenin, Mayakovsky, Trotsky and so on.